The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Forward modeling of cluster observables

-The term in the square bracket accounts for the non-linear contribution of the reduced shear that might not be negligible at very small radii \citep[e.g.,][]{Johnstonetal2007}, where $\langle1/\Sigma_{\mathrm{cr}}\rangle_{\alpha, \beta}(R)$ is measured from the pairs of CAMIRA clusters and source galaxies in each radial bin for the $\alpha$-th richness and $\beta$-th redshift cluster bin.
+The term in square brackets accounts for the non-linear contribution of reduced shear, which might not be negligible at very small radii \citep[e.g.,][]{Johnstonetal2007}, where $\langle1/\Sigma_{\mathrm{cr}}\rangle_{\alpha, \beta}(R)$ is measured from pairs of CAMIRA clusters and source galaxies in each radial bin for the $\alpha$-th richness and $\beta$-th redshift cluster bin.
 The lens redshift weight of $w_{l}^{\alpha, \beta}(z)$ is introduced to account for the weight distribution of lens redshift in the lensing measurement, and is calculated as

 More specifically, we compute $w_{l}^{\alpha, \beta}(z)$ as follows.
 First we divide the lens-source pairs into 12 lens redshift bins for each $\alpha$-th richness and $\beta$-th redshift bin, which are linearly spaced in $z_l \in [z_{\beta, {\rm min} }, z_{\beta, {\rm max} }]$.
-We then estimate the weight in equation~(\ref{eq:wlensformodel}) over all the sources in each lens redshift bin.
-We interpolate the weight values linearly as a function of the lens redshift.
+We then estimate the weight in equation~(\ref{eq:wlensformodel}) over all sources in each lens redshift bin.
+We interpolate the weight values linearly as a function of lens redshift.
 The normalization factor in the denominator of equation~(\ref{eq:lensing_model}) is similar to the abundance prediction in equation~(\ref{eq:richnessfunc_model}), but is defined accounting for the lens redshift weight as

 This lens redshift weight changes the model prediction by less than $1$--$2 \%$ in the lensing profile amplitude compared to that without accounting for the lens redshift weight.